 Pensions and insurance

-In proceedings for an order of divorce, dissolution, nullity, (judicial) separation, the court has the power to redistribute the benefits derived from pension resources between the parties.
+In proceedings for an order of divorce, dissolution, nullity or (judicial) separation, the court has the power to redistribute the benefits derived from pension resources between the parties.
 Pension rights often form a significant proportion of the parties’ assets.
 The three main ways in which the court may deal with pension rights are:

 1. pension sharing